sunpy/sunpy-soar/README.rst

 ---

-- Added support for path string interpolation, which allows you to do (for example) ``Fido.fetch(query, path=tmp_path / '{instrument}')`` and the name of the intrument will be used in the save path.
+- Added support for path string interpolation, which allows you to do (for example) ``Fido.fetch(query, path=tmp_path / '{instrument}')`` and the name of the instrument will be used in the save path.
   This works for all supported Fido attrs.

 1.2
 ---
 - The ``Identifier`` attribute is deprecated - use ``Product`` instead, which is a direct replacement (with a better name!).
 - Allow time-only searches to be made.
 - Registered the ``Product`` attribute in the ``sunpy.net.attrs.soar`` namespace.
   After running ``import sunpy.net.attrs as a``, the attribute can now be accessed using ``a.soar.Product``.
 - The ``"Filesize"`` column in returned results now has units of ``astropy.units.Mbyte`` (previously it had no units).
 - Removed a validation check on ``a.Level``.
   If an level that SOAR doesn't understand is passed, zero results will now be returned instead of an error being raised.

 1.1
 ---
 - Fixed download of data where multiple versions of the requested file are available.
   Only the most recent version will be downloaded.
 - Added some log messages to the sunpy logger at DEBUG level

 1.0